 Because our mobile phones are always within reach, it’s prudent to assume that your audience will be reading your messaging and content on their smartphones.
 Whether email, website, mobile app, video, podcast, Facebook Messenger exchange or text message, the small screen is your entry point to consumer attention and prolonged engagement.

-Text messages are responded to quickly – within minutes – making business text messaging the perfect way to connect content and experiences across channels.
+SMS messages are responded to quickly – within minutes – making business text messaging the perfect way to connect content and experiences across channels.
 Everything is moving toward a mobile framework.
 So too should your marketing and customer experiences.

 Marketers must move past the idea that they’re marketing the brand.
 It’s imperative to think about the purpose and meaning driving your customers’ experience.
 After all, experiences with your brand are being compared to their experiences with Amazon, Facebook, Instagram, and Google.
 How easy and satisfying is it to engage with your brand?